-These easy Mexican-inspired Zucchini Boats are the perfect appetizer to serve even the pickiest crowd.
-Gluten-free and vegetarian, they’re a versatile and healthy appetizer that everyone will love, and they cater to many different dietary restrictions.
+These easy Mexican-inspired Zucchini Boats are the perfect appetizer to serve even the pickiest crowd – they're gluten-free and vegetarian!

 I received compensation in exchange for developing this recipe for FBC2016 in partnership with Half Your Plate.
 Thanks for supporting the brands and organizations that help keep my blog up and running!